Slavery in pre-Columbian America: South America

-In the Inca Empire, workers were subject to a Mit'a in lieu of taxes which they paid by working for the government, a form of corvée labor.
+In the Inca Empire, workers were subject to a mit'a in lieu of taxes which they paid by working for the government, a form of corvée labor.
 Each ayllu, or extended family, would decide which family member to send to do the work.
 It is debated whether this system of forced labor counts as slavery.

-The Arawak, Caribs, Waraos, and Akawaio of the Dutch Guiana captured people from other tribes.
+The Arawak, Caribs, Waraos, and Akawaio of Dutch Guiana captured people from other tribes.
 Most males were executed, but some were enslaved or sold repeatedly, often across great distances.

 The Tehuelche of Patagonia, and the Tupinambá of Brazil, were known to keep slaves.